henypan/onlinepromotion/README.md

 Online website promotion.
-Project has been push to the production via Heroku.
+Project has been pushed to the production via Heroku.
 Try it:
 http://hidden-fortress-8834.herokuapp.com/